echang15/MMM-Dad-Jokes/README.md

 Random Dad Jokes... from https://icanhazdadjoke.com/

-This was a learning exercise with node and Magic Mirror - feel free to do what you want with it.
+This was a learning exercise with node and MagicMirror² - feel free to do what you want with it.

 ## Using the module